-"Once a new technology rolls over you, if you're not part of the steamroller, you're part of the road." ~Stewart Brand, editor of the Whole Earth Catalog
+"Once a new technology rolls over you, if you're not part of the steamroller, you're part of the road."
+"Stewart Brand, editor of the Whole Earth Catalog

-Author's Note: for a more detailed discussion, see "SpatialSTEM: Extending Traditional Mathematics and Statistics to Grid-based Map Analysis and Modeling" posted at www.innovativegis.com/basis/Papers/Other/SpatialSTEM/.
+Author's Notes: for a more detailed discussion, see "SpatialSTEM: Extending Traditional Mathematics and Statistics to Grid-based Map Analysis and Modeling" with a comprehensive appendix of of URL links to over 125 additional readings on the grid-based map analysis/modeling concepts, terminology, considerations and procedures described in this presentation and royalty-free teaching materials posted at www.innovativegis.com/basis/Papers/Other/SpatialSTEM/.